A work center is a physical or logical production area used as a unit for scheduling and routing operations.

 Work center in SAP

 The work center in SAP PP is used for routing operations and production orders.
 It is blended with SAP modules.
-They are human resource management(HRM), plant maintenance, and controlling.
+They are human resource management(HRM), plant maintenance, and control.

 Capacity calculation in SAP